webstudio-is/webstudio/packages/ai/src/chains/generate/styles/generate.prompt.md

 - Don't assume any styles are inherited and don't generate any global styles.
 - Don't use CSS comments.
 - Don't use shorthand CSS properties: generate CSS using longhand properties only.
+- If the JSX organized in sections use background colors to separate them.
+- Add round corners to images.
 - When generating colors use hex or rgb(a).
+- Use the following color palette: {palette}
+- The current color mode is {colorMode}